Data Protection Policy

 Data Protection Principles

-Jakub Kohout LTD has adopted the following principles to govern its collection, use, retention, transfer, disclosure and destruction of Personal Data:
+Jakub Kohout has adopted the following principles to govern its collection, use, retention, transfer, disclosure and destruction of Personal Data:

 Principle 1: Lawfulness, Fairness and Transparency

 Personal Data shall be processed lawfully, fairly and in a transparent manner in relation to the Data Subject.
-This means, Jakub Kohout LTD must tell the Data Subject what processing will occur (transparency), the processing must match the description given to the Data Subject (fairness), and it must be for one of the purposes specified in the applicable Data Protection regulation (lawfulness).
+This means, Jakub Kohout must tell the Data Subject what processing will occur (transparency), the processing must match the description given to the Data Subject (fairness), and it must be for one of the purposes specified in the applicable Data Protection regulation (lawfulness).

 Principle 2: Purpose Limitation

 Personal Data shall be collected for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes.
-This means Jakub Kohout LTD must specify exactly what the Personal Data collected will be used for and limit the processing of that Personal Data to only what is necessary to meet the specified purpose.
+This means Jakub Kohout must specify exactly what the Personal Data collected will be used for and limit the processing of that Personal Data to only what is necessary to meet the specified purpose.

 Principle 3: Data Minimisation

 Personal Data shall be adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed.
-This means Jakub Kohout LTD must not store any Personal Data beyond what is strictly required.
+This means Jakub Kohout must not store any Personal Data beyond what is strictly required.

 Principle 4: Accuracy